 While we do not have bedrooms on-site, we do work closely with several local hotels and can assist with overnight accommodation if required.

 The rooms are equipped with an interactive screen with an inbuilt computer and speakers, WiFi, whiteboard and use of one flip-chart with marker pens (additional flip-charts may be available upon request at an additional charge).
 Webcams are available to hire upon request.

 Due to the size and layout of the building, there are no private breakout areas.
 It is suggested that an additional room is rented for any breakout meetings.

 We do not have private parking at our centres.
 However, there are a range of parking facilities around the area.

 Yes.
-It is one of our key features at Monticello House and Richbell House.
+It is one of our key features at Richbell House.

 Yes.
-There is WiFi throughout both centres.
+There is WIFI throughout Richbell House.
 Each room has a computer connected to the Internet and meeting organisers are provided with a free Internet pass.
 Access codes are displayed in each meeting room.

 We offer refreshments, including tea, coffee and biscuits that can be arranged at a cost per person, per serve.
 Refreshments will need to be booked in advance.

 Yes.
 We charge a nominal fee for external catering.

 Yes.
 All catering is provided by various external caterers who offer a range of options to suit all budgets and dietary requirements.
 Popular options include cold buffets and breakfast pastries, although hot food is also available upon request.